burlistic/Pixyll/_posts/2016-02-22-convince-your-boss-developer-conference.md

 ---
 layout:     post
-title:      Convince Your Boss to Attend a Developer Conference
+title:      Email Template to Attend a Developer Conference
 date:       2016-02-22
 summary:    An email template to help convince your boss that sending you or your team to a developer confernece is well worth the investment
 categories:
 ---

-Below is an email template to help convince your boss that sendng you or your team to a developer confernece is well worth the investment.
+Below is an email template to help convince your boss that sendng you or your team to a developer confernce is well worth the investment.

 I am a big fan of developer conferneces and have attended several over the years.
 They are a great way for you to stay up to date and pasionate about building software.